-Individuals interested in a Professional Diploma or Certificate program will be required to submit a completed application and all documentation required by the Admission policy of Trident.
-Students may be provisionally admitted to Trident prior to the receipt of all official documents required for admission.
+Individuals interested in a Professional Diploma or Certificate program will be required to submit a completed application and all documentation required by the admission policy of Trident.
 Based on the nature and length of the programs, students in non-degree Diploma or Certificate programs will have until the end of the second session/course (8 weeks) to ensure Trident has received all official documents required for admission to their certificate or diploma program.
 Students accepted into an undergraduate Professional Diploma or Certificate program will be enrolled in the entire program and will be charged for the entire program upon admission.
 Students will complete one course at a time and must successfully complete each course before progressing to the next.
-Certificate and Diploma programs may be eligible for federal financial aid, the administration of Veterans Affairs Benefits and other applicable benefits.
-Students are invited to contact the Student Finance Department for more information at (800) 375-9878 ext.
-1061.
+Programs are not available for enrollment at this time.